 NYU Langone doctors work with people of all ages to help them prevent type 2 diabetes, a serious condition in which a person has chronically high levels of blood glucose, or sugar.
 Type 2 diabetes is one of the fastest growing diseases in the United States.
 Since 2010, the number of people in the U.S. who have diabetes has grown to more than 29 million people.
-Type 2 diabetes is also on the rise in children and adolescents.

 Normally, the body breaks down the sugars and starches in food into glucose.
 As glucose levels rise in the bloodstream, the pancreas responds by making insulin—a hormone that signals the body to use and store glucose to supply cells with energy.

 In people with type 2 diabetes, the body is less responsive to insulin, and the pancreas can’t make enough of the hormone to prevent blood sugar levels from rising.
 This causes a buildup of glucose in the blood.
 When there’s too much sugar in the blood, cells can’t function properly.

 Just as rust can eventually damage your car, high blood sugar levels can lead to widespread blood vessel and nerve damage.
 Over time, elevated blood sugar levels can injure organs and tissues throughout the body, such as the heart, kidneys, eyes, and feet.